U5B/wynn-chat-archiver-outdated/README.md

 Join my [Discord](https://discord.gg/3UXxqC5kr9/) to see it in action.

 ## TODO
-1. Split `index.js` into multiple files.
+1. Fix bugs.
-2. Fix bugs. yes
+2. Add more chat-based features
-3. Add more chat-based features
+3. Add housing support

 # Disclaimer
 This is use at your own risk (for now).
 If you decide to include any afk interaction with the game world, there is a likely chance that you will be banned.